nadurthi/QuadControl/README.md

 - the main sensor measurements and communications with onboard moter controller and ground station are all multi-threaded for parallel execution of estimation, filtering and control.
 - Onboard sensor measurements come from IMU at a higher rate for attitude stabilization and control
 - The motors are controlled using PWM using an ardruino(the onboard -sub motor controller).
 The main onboard controller and this arduino sub controller communicate on SPI.
 There is also a self stabilization code within the ardunio code to automatically stabilize the quadcopter when it recieves no control actions from the main onboard controller.
+- The IMU communicates over I2C to the main onboard controller and the sub-motor controller(ardunio)